-(1) We expect that the 2024 Exchangeable Notes will be redeemed for shares.
+(1) Classified within current portion of long-term debt as of June 30, 2023.
 We expect that the holders of the 2024 Exchangeable Notes will exchange their 2024 Exchangeable Notes for shares.

 The following is a summary of NCLC's exchangeable notes as of December 31, 2022 (in thousands):